Angel1Ionita/IntroductionToRobotics/Homework/Homework2/README.md

 3. Link to video showcasing functionality (I recommend youtube,  butanything I can access is fine)
 4. Remember to publish the video in the correct orientation.
 Don’t do this:https://youtu.be/Y8H0PlUtcto5.
 Hand in the homework on MS teams when done - aka when Git is up to date

-•Coding task:Coding style is of utmost importance.
-You must have aperfectly clean code in order to receive the maximum grade.
+• Coding task:Coding style is of utmost importance.
+You must have a perfectly clean code in order to receive the maximum grade.
 An important coding challenge present in this task is using millis()instead of delay() .

  However, remember that the bulk of the grade is if the projects works.
 Do not tend to small details unless you have the entire functionality done.